MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P05-Creating-A-Room/content.md

 When we run our code now and trigger this function calling, you'll see a list of clients currently connected to that room including yourself!

 Congratulations, you are able to now join a room and or create one!

+In the next section of the tutorial, we are starting to hold more information pertaining to our user and room objects!
+No spoilers but lets start **modeling** our domain!